 After helping Lem secure a bow, Abby made her way through town and surprised even herself when she managed to strike up fruitful conversation with a fishwife at the docks.
 Encouraged by the pint of ale Abby retrieved from The Hagfish, the fishwife leaned on her stall and gabbed pleasantly, describing her understanding that The Misgivings had been built some eighty years ago, and just two decades after that the family suffered some great tragedy that resulted in many deaths.
-The remaining Foxgloves shunned the place, abandoning it to decline for forty years until recently when the minor noble Aldern returned to reclaim the property.
+The remaining Foxgloves shunned the place, abandoning it to decline until recently when the minor noble Aldern returned to reclaim the property.
 That evening at dinner the warrior relayed what she had learned.

 Afterwards Abby and Gloriana strolled the darkening streets, making their way northeast out of town.